OpsVerseIO/opa-policy-check/README.md

           opaServerUrl: ${{ vars.OPA_SERVER }}
           opaServerAuthToken: ${{ secrets.OPA_SERVER_AUTH_TOKEN }}
           opaServerInput: '{"input": null}'
           opaServerPackageName: "example/include" # Package name to be given using `/` as the delimiter instead of `.`.
-For instance package `example.include` should be given as `example.include`
+For instance package `example.include` should be given as `example/include`
 ```

 ### Inputs